 Illinois Valley High School: Students have built and maintained trails at Forks State Park and Upper Grayback Creek.
 The planted native species along Thompson Creek and East Fork of the Illinois River.
-They also maintain an on premise native plant garden on their high school campus.
+Oregon Stewardship continues to maintain the trail at Grayback Creek and Forks State Park.

 Gold Beach High School: in 1995 the Mathison family donated access for a trail along the Rogue River now called Elephant Bar Trail.
 Students designed and built an interpretive trail and maintain year round.
 Gold Beach seniors mentor younger students during hikes to study stream and estuary ecology at Elephant Bar Trail twice annually, fall and spring.